-This is my most detailed guide on Best Smart Lights of 2019 I’ve tested, used and gotten rid of!
+This is my most detailed guide on Best Smart Lights I’ve tested, used and gotten rid of!

 There’s a huge range of bulb brands that you will have of, Lifx, Philips & Ikea Tradfri to name a few!
 But I’m going to be covering these and some of the hidden gems other people won’t tell you about!

 Hopefully my break down on which bulbs serve which benefits the best should help, I will also have a small breakdown on RGB light strips as I do love them and I still class them as a Smart Light.

 I do urge you to check out some of the reviews on the Amazon links I provide as I will update this guide whenever I can but you never know when Smartphone Apps might change!

 Smart lights are so simple to install, no matter which brand you go for, I will admit now, I do use Philips Hue across all my main lights and I use a third party brand for lamps and my desk but I’ll cover the cheaper options I had when I first started my Smart Home!

 Philips Hue is my number 1 place for sure and I’ll go into why shortly, but you need to know having a Smart Home isn’t expensive, it’s actually quite affordable if you cut the right corners and can live without some features!